 The Closed Position Stop Plate will stabilize the gate while it is in the closed position.

 Disengage the opener from the gate, and put the gate in the closed position.
-Horizontally join the stop plate to the end of the gate frame.
+Secondly, horizontally join the stop plate to the end of the gate frame.
 Move the closed position stop plate towards the gate post until the two are touching.
-Completely tighten the stop plate’s hardware.
+Then, completely tighten the stop plate’s hardware.